tatumio/tatum-php/docs/Api/CeloApi.md

 Generate Celo account address from Extended public key

-<p><b>1 credit per API call</b></p> <p>Generate Celo account deposit address from Extended public key.
-Deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31.</p>
+**1 credit per API call**

+ Generate Celo account deposit address from Extended public key.
+Deposit address is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31.

 ### Example